Calendula officinalis 'Indian Prince' (Prince Series)

 - Hardiness: fully hardy annual (it will die after flowering)

 Each burnt orange petal has a mahogany reverse, adding to the the flowers rich colouring.
 The flowers top taller than average stems, which makes them particularly good for cutting and popping into a vase.
 A prolific flowerer, this fresh annual is easy to grow in most most soils - even quite poor ones and the edible petals look wonderful scattered over salads.

-- Garden care: Sow in spring, either in situ into well-raked soil, or in a seed-tray or pot.
+- Garden care: In autumn or spring, either sow in situ into well-raked soil, or in a seed-tray or pot.
 Cover the seed with 1cm of soil or compost and thin out as the seedlings appear allowing 30cm between each plant.
 They require little care, although regular deadheading will prolong the already substantial flowering period.

 - Flowering: June-October

 Companion planting is a method of growing different plants adjacent to one another for the benefit of one or both of the companions.
 Some plants are thought to confuse or act as a decoy to potential pests, while a few provide food for the pest's naturalRead full article

 One of the first things you learn when you start gardening is that plants are not alone in the garden.
 There is a whole host of bugs that set up home in your beds and borders as well as an alarming range of microscopic bacteria, fungi and viruses that areRead full article

 Most commonly thought of as the small, fat, green insects covering roses.
 However, aphids can also be black, yellow, pink, greyish-white and brown.
 They are all about 2mm long, round and full of sap.Read full article

 If you have redundant space in your heated greenhouse why not try sowing a few flowering annuals such as cornflowers, calendulas, godesia and nemesia for pots of colourful blooms next spring?
 Sow in trays of compost and prick out seedling when large enRead full article